rmasiniexpert/resume/index.md

 June 2020 - Present

+I have performed projects to US companies like TS Immigration Law company, Concept Design,    Makeup America and NordHolidays creating, managing and implementing specific A.I. products.

-Experience with AWS services related to AI/ML, particularly Amazon EMR, AWS Lambda, Machine Learning, Amazon S3, Amazon EC2 Container Service, etc.
-Creating ML models for prediction in retail and educational industry, with high accuracy (95%).
+Experience with AWS services related to AI/ML, particularly Amazon EMR, AWS Lambda, Machine Learning, Amazon S3, Amazon EC2 Container Service, etc. reating ML models for prediction in retail and educational industry, with high accuracy (95%).
 Customer selection using ML with exclusively behavior analysis and guidance sales/marketing team how, when and by whom those customers must be connected and convert to new clients.
 This process can be automated with a TI team.
-Creating database, enriching database and management for more efficient and financial results.
+Creating databases, enriching databases and management for more efficient and financial results.
 Web scraping and bot automation to extract public information.
-Simple Shiny applications and markdown reports (not software engineering).
+Shiny applications and markdown reports (not software engineering).

+In all my projects for those companies I did:
+Developed and maintained predictive models.
+Investigated data quality, exploring feature selection and model tuning for improved performance.
+Collected performance data and monitor model assessment.
+Driving data understanding to ensure the alignment of data science to business goals.
+Worked with the product team to align on data meaning and industry practices and terminology, as well as with the data platform team to ensure the concept and semantic integrity across data layers.
+Collaborated with the cross functional teams and growth teams to translate business problems into solutions and be able to effectively communicate about the data issues to the business.
+Researched any other data points that the company can utilize for predictions or reporting.
+Managed Data Governance Framework Research and analyze the effectiveness of the company's products.
+Used techniques such as PSM to estimate, understand, and monitor product performance.
+Researched and implemented new machine learning methods to improve risk management products, supporting BI and analytics across departments.
+Provided consultative expertise as needed and self-serve reports, dashboards, and information on predictive models and customer performance.
+Advanced machine learning strategy and road map planning working across the modeling community.
+Worked closely with the heads of Client Experience, Technology, Operations, Product and the Business lines to identify new or enhanced capabilities that will advance the company's strategic objectives.
+Ensured company's production level models were performant and meet industry standard and best practices.
+Championed Data Understanding and the culture of Data Science throughout the company.
+Informed data analysis best practices across the organization's teams that are statistically rigorous, and provide an interpretation of findings that were reliable and defensible to the industry.
+Builded and leaded a high-performing team of data scientists, helping to enhance their skills, while creating a fun and engaging culture that helps them prosper.
+Fostered career growth and provide thoughtful mentorship to develop employees at varying levels of experience.

 ---